 It’s easy to let your travel photo book get out of hand and the more pages, the more it will cost to print.
 Select a theme for each book.
 Some ideas include:

-- A calendar year of all your travel – a travel yearbook of sorts.
+- By calendar year – a travel yearbook of sorts.

-- Several trips to one geographic region, continent or country e.g. Pacific Islands or South East Asia.
+- By destination.
+Combine several trips across geographic region, continent or country. e.g. Pacific Islands or South East Asia.

-- Sights and/or experiences e.g. foodie moments, amazing architecture, historic sights, national parks or best beaches.
+- By sights and/or experiences e.g. foodie moments, amazing architecture, historic sights, national parks or best beaches.

 3. Scan your travel memorabilia

-Next, ensure you scan any memorabilia that you would like to incorporate, such as ticket stubs, postcards, boarding passes, programs etc. Type up any commentary, labels or snippets from your travel journal that you intend to include.
-In the example below, I realised I never took a photo of our favourite Argentine snack – Havanna biscuits – so I grabbed a picture from the company website to include in my book.
+Next, ensure you scan any memorabilia that you would like to incorporate, such as ticket stubs, postcards, boarding passes, programs, maps etc. Type up any commentary, labels or snippets from your travel journal that you intend to include.
+It’s easier to proof read your text in software such as Microsoft Word, then copy and paste directly into your travel photo album.

-Select your best photos and edit them first, before uploading them into your photo book creation tool of choice.
-Uploading high-resolution photos and previewing them in online tools can be very time-consuming.
-I sort and edit them in my own programs first, which provides the option of using more powerful editing software e.g. Lightroom and Photoshop than photo book programs offer.
+Sort and select your best photos.
+Edit them first, before uploading them into your photo book creation tool of choice.
+Uploading high-resolution photos and previewing them in the online tools that photo book companies provide can be very time-consuming.
+This is a much more efficient way:

 5. Wrap your cover